seanmorris/Weaker/weakerset/README.md

 Create a new `WeakerSet` object, optionally prepopulated by `entries`.

 #### Parameters
-* `...entries` - An iterable list of objects to add to the set.
+* `entries` - An iterable list of objects to add to the set.

 #### Returns
 A newly constructed `WeakerSet` object.